nickm0/ml/README.md

 # ML

-## This is just a temporary placeholder
+## This is just a temporary placeholder for the ML project README